 Term: June 11, 1920 - January 4, 1921

-Born in Cleveland, Ohio, Horace Cadwell Gordon was the son of Richard and Lucy Gordon.
-He studied law at the University of Michigan and the Cincinnati Law School where he graduated with an L.L.B. in 1895.
-Gordon married Lucy Weiner on December 4, 1885 in Cincinnati, Ohio.
-Horace Gordon moved to Tampa with his wife and on November 24, 1896 had a son, Horace Cadwell Gordon, Jr. Less than a month later, on December 10, 1895, Gordon, Sr. established a successful law practice.
+Born in Cleveland, Ohio, Horace Cadwell Gordon was the son of Richard and Lucy Cadwell Gordon.
+He studied law at the University of Michigan and the Cincinnati Law School where he graduated with an L.L.B. degree in 1895.
+Gordon married Lucy Weiner on December 4, 1895 in Cincinnati, Ohio.
+Horace Gordon moved to Tampa with his wife, and established a successful law practice.

-In 1902, Mayor James McKay, Jr. appointed Horace Gordon a municipal judge.
-Gordon also served as a judge of the criminal court from 1904 until 1913 when he was appointed State's Attorney.
-He served in this position until 1920 when he resigned to campaign for mayor and won the election.
+In 1902, Mayor James McKay, Jr. appointed Horace Gordon as a municipal judge.
+Gordon also served as a judge of the criminal court from 1904 until 1913, when he was appointed State's Attorney.
+He served in this position until 1920, when he resigned to campaign for mayor and won the election.
 However, Gordon was in office only seven months.
-During his brief tenure, one of the worst hurricanes in memory struck Tampa on October 25, 1920.
-Winds in excess of one hundred miles per hour and heavy rains devastated the city.
-The hurricane severely damaged homes and businesses, destroyed the seawall along Bayshore Boulevard and many of the city's wharves.
-City government implemented emergency services to assist residents, businesses and help repair the damage.

 Horace Gordon died in Tampa on June 19, 1924.